selfcommunity/api-docs/source/includes/endpoints/_discussion.md

 This operation require authentication only if `content_availability` community option is false
 </aside>

-## Toggle Vote for a Specific Discussion
+## Upvote for a Specific Discussion

 <a id="opIdvoteCreateDiscussion"></a>